 Before pottery - I was burning out.
 Let me take you on my journey.

 It was February 2019.
-I was studying at Lancaster University and struggling to keep my stress levels at bay.
+I was studying statistics at Lancaster University and struggling to keep my stress levels at bay.
 I've always struggled with anxiety and stress.
+To be completely honest depression had taken over for a lot of my 20s and returning to University at 30 was my last ditch attempt at reclaiming my life.

-I decided to stretch my creative legs and go to an introduction to pottery night class.
-And, when I arrived, I felt intimidated.
+When I arrived, I felt intimidated.
 The other class members all looked so... creative.
-"I'm a 'mathematician'.
-I have no place being there.
-I don't have an inspired bone in my body."
+My self talk was destructive: "I'm a 'mathematician'.
+I have no place being here.
+I don't have an inspired bone in my body." *

-(If you ever feel like I did, try to remember:
+*If you ever feel like I did, try to remember that

-Everyone brings something unique and beautiful to the table,
+I'm telling you that everyone brings something beautiful to the table,

 The focus, instead, was on turning up, on who wanted milk in their coffee.
 The focus was on humans.
 Humans just muddling along, taking time for themselves to make the same things our ancestors have been making for tens of thousands of years: cups, bowls, and art.